sazare/cheaplogic/README.md

 # cheaplogic(experimental)

-0. lisp/rubbish is an implementation of the proof analyzer.
+0. lisp/rubbish is an implementation of a proof analyzer.
-  Proof analyzer means not only prover but also analyer for many proofs and many axiom systems.
+  'Proof analyzer' contains not only prover but also tools for analyzing proofs.

-  It is just experimental tools.
+  How to write something in FOL is my basic interests.
+The tools is for. rubbish/kqc contains such something example files written with 'clause form'. ex.
+20 doors, flush light, finding paths of a graph, etc.

 -- previous activities are..
 1. LogicalWorld